 But can I suggest a little bit of looking is okay?
 I see three helpful insights we glean from looking at how others run their finances.

-First, I am pretty sure many in both the news and entertainment media exaggerate the affluence, consumption and the financial sophistication of the top one percent or top quarter percent.
+First, I am pretty sure many in both the news and entertainment media exaggerate the affluence, consumption and the financial sophistication of the top one percent or top half percent.

 Second, the robust personal balance sheets and (relatively speaking) modest consumption of the rich provide a blueprint that everybody can use to improve their finances.